West-Coast-Quaranteam/cs107-FinalProject/README.md

 ```
-Welcome to Apollod AD Library!
+Welcome to Apollo AD Library!
 Enter the number of variables:
 2
 Enter the number of functions:
 3
-Type the variable name of variable No. 1:
+Type the variable name of variable No. 1 (Please only input a name that CANNOT be cast as an integer or float):
 a
 Type the value of variable a (Please only input a float):
 3
 Type the derivative seed of variable a (Please only input a float; your default input should be 1):
 1
-Type the variable name of variable No. 2:
+Type the variable name of variable No. 2 (Please only input a name that CANNOT be cast as an integer or float):
 b
 Type the value of variable b (Please only input a float):
 2